Ophidium/interface_challenge/README.md

 drag en drop verlagen de brick aantal in de json file, het kan niet lager dan 0.

 er is geen reset knop

+(importan changes for the field are in the game.js file, the rest of the js files in field.html are (mostly) unedited)